-This 8-week course is designed to introduce students to functions of local, state, and federal government through participation in the American Legion Boys State and American Legion Auxiliary Girls State programs.
+This 8-week course is designed to introduce students to functions of local, state, and federal government through participation in the American Legion Boys State, American Legion Auxiliary Girls State or the Young Leaders programs.
 Additional topics include communication, leadership, citizenship, community service, service learning, and the functions and dynamics of government.